 Anyways, said Xfinity technical guru gave me a few tips to potentially make things better with what I had and I hauled out my brand new never before used old school Apple WiFi 4 Wireless router that was now a good 5 years old and plugged that in as he had suggested to the above pictured poxy Comcast Gateway modem gizmo in the forlorn hope that it would somehow solve the problem.

 This did not make things faster and it was in fact significantly slower but the network was actually much more stable.

 This situation changed when “she who must be obeyed” and I were on Zoom conference calls the next day however.

 I did not have an issue until she VPN-Zoomed in.

 I have told her you can use video on these Zoom sessions for the first few minutes and do intro's, then turn off the video conferencing but she just ignores me.

-If you are using VPN plus Video you are making the voice and video packets traverse the network twice which is not sustainable to the WiFi network stability and the conference call will repeatedly drop while in session.
+If you are using VPN plus Video on conference calling sessions by the way you are making the voice and video packets cross the network twice which is not sustainable to the WiFi network‘s stability on such older WiFi 4 gear and the conference call will repeatedly drop while in session.